seesharprun/generator-start-angular/readme.md

 1. Press ``F5`` in Visual Studio Code to debug the application.

-    > TypeScript Compiler runs in *watch* mode allowing you to modify HTML and TS files and see changes reflected in the running application.
+    > The TypeScript compiler runs in *watch* mode allowing you to modify HTML and TS files and see changes reflected in the running application.

 ### Bootstrap 4